dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/draw.rst

 Radius
    The radius of the brush in pixels.

-   :kbd:`F` allows you to change the brush size interactively by dragging the mouse/pen or by typing a number then confirm.
+   :kbd:`F` allows you to change the brush size interactively by dragging the pointer or by typing a number then confirm.

    Use Pressure (pressure sensitivity icon)